mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 }
 ```

-This way, each time when the user presses "Enter" we will emit the value of the `label` using the `add` output. `AppComponent` will handle the output with its `addToSales` method which will push a new employee to the `salesList`, copy the entire list and set the returned new reference as value of the `salesList`.
+This way, each time when the user presses "Enter" we will emit the value of the `label` using the `add` output. `AppComponent` will handle the output with its `addToSales` method which will push a new employee to the `salesList`, copy the entire list and set the returned new reference as the value of the `salesList`.

-Alright, this will work, however, we introduce two issues:
+All right, this will work; however, we introduce two issues:

 - It'll be slow.
 Every time we add an employee we need to copy the entire list.
-The garbage collector should also run in order to clean the unused memory.
+The garbage collector should also run to clean the unused memory.
 - It'll require a lot of memory.
 Well, the memory we allocated for the new list could be a lot depending on the size of the list.

 To handle these two issues we can use efficiently implemented immutable data structures such as Immutable.js.

 ## Introducing Immutable.js

-I've written a lot about immutable.js in the past ([here](https://blog.mgechev.com/2015/03/02/immutability-in-angularjs-immutablejs/) and [here](https://blog.mgechev.com/2015/04/11/immutability-in-angularjs-immutablejs-part-2/)), so now I'll just make a very brief introduction.
+I've written a lot about immutable.js in the past ([here](https://blog.mgechev.com/2015/03/02/immutability-in-angularjs-immutablejs/) and [here](https://blog.mgechev.com/2015/04/11/immutability-in-angularjs-immutablejs-part-2/)), so now I'll make a very brief introduction.

 Immutable.js provides a collection of immutable data structures.
-All of them have two very important properties:
+All of them have two essential properties:

-1. They are immutable (obviously), so when we aim to apply an operation which will mutate an instance of any of these data structures we will get a new instance (which respectively has a new reference).
+1. They are immutable (apparently), so when we aim to apply an operation which will mutate an instance of any of these data structures, we will get a new instance (which respectively has a new reference).
-1. In order to produce a new data structure based on the applied operation with mutation immutable.js won't copy the entire data structure, instead it'll reuse as much as it can from the original one.
+1. To produce a new data structure based on the applied operation with mutation immutable.js won't copy the entire data structure; instead it'll reuse as much as it can from the original one.

-Here's an example for the first point:
+Here's an example of the first point:

 ```ts
 import { List } from 'immutable';